Deep cleaning your home: Preventing the spread of germs

 Wash your laundry on the hottest setting possible – check the labels on your clothes, as they might shrink if it’s too hot.

-Don’t shake dirty laundry either, as shaking them could spread the virus through the air.
+Don’t shake dirty laundry either, as shaking them could spread germs through the air.

 Once the cycle is complete, hang out your clothes – outside if possible – until they’re completely dry.